By Tech Powered Dad | June 22, 2016

-Click here to buy your HP Prime on Amazon.
+Click here to see the HP Prime price on Amazon.

 Understanding HP’s Flagship, the HP Prime

 Several years ago, when HP released their latest calculator, the HP Prime, I posted a review here at Tech Powered Math.
 I wrote in that review that I liked the Prime and how HP was pushing the envelope with a new design and new features never before seen with their new calculator, but I was also left wanting more.
 In the years since, HP has done a number of significant operating system upgrades to the HP Prime, and I felt the need to update the review.
 I don’t know if HP read my mind, or if there were just a lot of other fans asking for the same improvements, but some of the things I was asking for then are now some of my favorite things about the Prime.

 As I said last time I wrote an HP Prime review, in my experience trolling message boards, HP has a very loyal fan base (perhaps rabid, and I mean that in the very best sense of the word) for their calculators, possibly the most loyal fans among the “big 3” calculator makers of HP, Casio, and TI.
 HP fans are very knowledgeable consumers and a highly technical crew.
 I’m probably overgeneralizing, but it seems like a large percentage of them are engineers, financial types, and others who possess a very strong understanding of mathematics.
 And the majority of them love, love, love HP’s implementation of RPN (Reverse Polish Notation).